mirumee/ariadne-graphql-modules/REFERENCE.md

 ```

 When `merge_roots=False` is explicitly set, `make_executable_schema` will raise an GraphQL error that `type Query` is defined more than once.

+### `extra_sdl`

+String or list of strings containing extra SDL to append in created schema.
+Optional.

+Used when migrating to Ariadne GraphQL Modules approach from existing schema definition.

+See [upgrading guide](./UPGRADING.md) for examples and details.

+### `extra_bindables`

+List of Ariadne's bindables.
+Optional.

+Used when migrating to Ariadne GraphQL Modules approach from existing schema definition.

+See [upgrading guide](./UPGRADING.md) for examples and details.

+### `extra_directives`

+Dict of Ariadne's directives names and implementation.
+Optional

+Used when migrating to Ariadne GraphQL Modules approach from existing schema definition.

+See [upgrading guide](./UPGRADING.md) for examples and details.

 ## `convert_case`